 This axis evaluates CIS software application vendors on the quality and efficiency of the processes, systems, methods or procedures that enable their performance to be competitive, efficient and effective, and to positively affect revenue, retention and reputation.
 For utilities seeking CIS software, a vendor's Ability to Execute is primarily a combination of factors driven by product functionality, architecture and performance, and by the ability to meet customer expectations during product delivery and operation.
 Software application providers are judged on their ability and success in capitalizing on their vision.
 Our evaluation of a vendor's Ability to Execute is based on the following criteria:

-- Product/service: The breadth and availability of the vendor's products that compete in and serve the CIS market
+- Product or Service: The breadth and availability of the vendor's products that compete in and serve the CIS market

-- Market responsiveness and track record: Ability and responsiveness in meeting changing market dynamics
+- Market Responsiveness/Record: Ability and responsiveness in meeting changing market dynamics

-- Customer experience: Ability to provide technical and relationship support and services that drive customer satisfaction
+- Customer Experience: The ability to provide technical and relationship support and services that drive customer satisfaction

 - Operations: Structure that is put in place to effectively meet organizational goals and commitments

 Table 1 lists the relative weighting of the various criteria in terms of a vendor's Ability to Execute in this market.